tanaymurdia/Trip-Planner/README.md

 ## Overview

 This Trip Planner is a travel planning application that generates a day-by-day itinerary for a specified destination using OpenAI's GPT model.
-It consists of a Node.js/Express backend and a React frontend.
+It consists of a Node.js + Langchain + OpenAI backend and a React frontend.

 ## How to Run the Program